Maine rematch could be a bellwether for control of Congress

 Golden has shown a willingness to buck his own party over the years, including coming out against President Joe Biden's student loan forgiveness plan in August.
 His positions have sometimes won him crossover endorsements from groups that often back Republicans, such as when he received the backing of the state's largest police union in July.

 The union also endorsed Republican former Gov. Paul LePage, who is running for his old job.
-Golden said he expects voters to reward him for standing up to the Democratic Party leadership on issues such as Biden's $740 billion climate and health care bill, which he opposed.
+Golden said he expects voters to reward him for standing up to the Democratic Party leadership on issues such as the nearly $2 trillion climate and health care bill the House passed in 2021.
+He voted against the bill.
+He subsequently voted for the slimmed-down $740 billion measure that passed Congress last month.

 “In the last two years, I don't know of anyone who has been more independent, and more willing to stand up to their own party, than I have been,” Golden said.
 “I'm not trying to strategize ‘How do I hold on to the Democratic voters or to the Trump voters?’"